Kelechi-Onwuka/ThinkFlip/README.md

 # ThinkFlip

 A responsive flashcard web app built with HTML, CSS, and JavaScript.
-Users can create, flip, and manage flashcards to study efficiently.
+Users can create, flip, and manage flashcards to study more effectively.

-Originally built for friends preparing for exams, ThinkFlip is now available for anyone looking for a fast, no-signup study tool.
-Future updates will include user accounts and cloud-synced flashcards.
+Originally built for friends preparing for exams, ThinkFlip is designed for anyone looking for a quick, no-signup study tool.
+Now includes persistent flashcard saving using local storage.

 ![ThinkFlip Screenshot](screenshot.png)